 Choosing A Surgeon-Led Clinic Matters

-While a hair transplant is relatively risk free and straightforward, having the surgical procedure done well and in a natural-looking way requires the surgical skills and artistry of experienced surgeons and a highly trained professional team of experts.
+While a hair transplant is relatively risk-free and straightforward, having the surgical procedure done well and in a natural-looking way requires the surgical skills and artistry of experienced surgeons and a highly trained professional team of experts.

-The overall design of the hairline must be conservative and age-appropriate, making for natural-looking hair growth.
+The overall design of the hairline must be conservative and age-appropriate to achieve natural-looking hair growth.
 Further steps must also be taken to ensure that the newly transplanted hair will look natural at the microscopic level.
-Single hair grafts should be placed at the very front of the hairline, making it appear soft and fluffy, in keeping with a natural hairline.
-When surgery is done poorly, larger grafts are often placed in the frontal hairline, leaving that person with a plug-like, harsh hairline like the machine hair sewn onto a doll.
+Single hair grafts should be placed at the very front of the hairline to create a soft, fluffy appearance, in keeping with a natural hairline.

 Another sign of a premium hair transplant is the close attention to natural hair directions.
 It is not uncommon to see hair transplants where grafts stand up vertically, leaving a very unnatural appearance.